Arvii11/Swiggy_Data_Analysis/README.md

 1. **Top-Rated Restaurants**: Identified the top 10 restaurants based on average ratings.
 2. **Cost Analysis**: Determined the average cost for two people across different restaurants.
-3. **Cuisine Popularity**: Found that North Indian cuisine is the most available in Hyderabad.
+3. **Cuisine Popularity**: Found that North Indian cuisine is the most available cuisine.
 4. **Delivery Times**: Most deliveries are completed within 30 to 40 minutes.
 5. **Cuisine Availability**: Fewer restaurants serve Italian food and beverages compared to other cuisines.

 ## Conclusion

 The analysis of Swiggy data provides valuable insights into restaurant performance and customer preferences.
 These insights can help Swiggy and restaurant owners make data-driven decisions to improve customer satisfaction and operational efficiency.

-## Future Work

-Further analysis can be performed by incorporating additional data points such as customer reviews, seasonal trends, and promotional impacts.
-Expanding the dataset to include other cities can also provide a broader perspective on customer preferences and restaurant performance.

 ## Usage